 Or feel free to call this number if you prefer to chat over the phone 👉 (855) 659-3394

-If you’re not looking to spend another penny on the insert, look for inserts with a simple installation that you can DIY within a couple of minutes.
+If you’re not looking to spend another penny on the insert, look for inserts with a simple installation that you can DIY within a few minutes.

-Okay, now you know what to look out for before buying a wood-burning fireplace insert.
+Now you know what to look for before buying a wood-burning fireplace insert.

-You might want to go a step further and check some of the specs that guarantee you’ll buy the right insert for your home.
+You might want to go further and check some of the specs that guarantee you’ll buy the right insert for your home.

 Adjustable Air Flow

-Do you want your wood stove insert to maintain a comfortable temperature in your room at all times?
+Do you want your wood stove insert always to maintain a comfortable temperature in your room?
 That’s why you need adjustable airflow.

 This control gives you a tool that can regulate the temperature of the fire and the heating space around it.